EmaSuriano/portfolio/src/content/til/running-jupyter-notebook-in-the-browser.md

 And here is the demo, feel free to modify the code as you pleased because it's literally running in your computer, so the changes are local to you.
 By clicking in the button that says _Jupyter Lab_, you can open the current project in a new tab for a more comfortable view:

 <iframe
-  src="https://emasuriano.github.io/python-demos/notebooks/index.html?path=demo.ipynb"
+  loading="lazy"
-  width="100%"
+  title="Demo of jupyter notebook in the browser" src="https://emasuriano.github.io/python-demos/notebooks/index.html?path=demo.ipynb" width="100%"
   height="500px"